Points I got stuck on when using passive FTP on EC2

 Communication when vsftpd is passive on ec2

-This means that passive communication is performed via the local IP address of the ec2 instance.
+This means that passive communication will be performed using the "EC2 instance's local IP address".
 This

-means that "FTP communication is possible, but passive communication is not possible, so directory listing is not possible,"
+"FTP communication is possible, but passive communication is not, so a directory listing cannot be displayed," and the FTP connection fails.

-just set the IP address that should be used for passive communication in vsftpd.
+To solve this, you just need to configure vsftpd with the IP address that should be used for passive communication.

 # vim /etc/vsftpd/vsftpd.conf pasv_address=<public IP>